bullhorn/rest-api-docs/source/includes/entityref/_paycheck.md

         <tr class="even">
             <td>taxAmount</td>
             <td>BigDecimal</td>
-            <td>Sum of the taxAmount field from the EmployeePay table that correlates to that paycheck. </td>
+            <td>Sum of the taxAmount field from the EmployeePay entity that correlates to that paycheck. </td>
             <td></td>
             <td></td>
         </tr>
         <tr class="odd">
             <td>type</td>
             <td>String (50)</td>
             <td>Method in which the employee was paid for this paycheck.
-ACH, Check, Cash, and so forth.
+Methods include ACH, Check, Cash, and so forth.
 This is required to update the paycheck user interface for your clients.</td>
             <td></td>
             <td></td>
         </tr>